We are committed to opening our doors so that everyone can enjoy the benefits of scientific literacy. Would you like to

 We're committed to making our exhibits, programs, digital offerings, and services accessible to everyone, and are standing by to ensure every visitor is accommodated during their time at the museum—including visitors who don't speak English.
-Through efforts like translating the Giants of Land and Sea and Skin exhibits into Chinese (中文), Filipino, and Spanish (español) and hosting Language Days, we celebrate and embrace our multilingual region.
+Through efforts like translating new exhibits into Chinese (中文), Filipino, and Spanish (español) and hosting Language Days, we celebrate and embrace our multilingual region.

 Learn more about the Academy for All initiative.

 The Academy for All initiative is made possible through the support of visionary donors.
 The Academy gratefully acknowledges the lead partners listed below.

 - City of San Francisco: Department of Children, Youth and Their Families

 - Leslie & Troy Daniels

 - Genentech, Inc.

 - Marin Community Foundation